Ostwald process: Secondary oxidation

+also occurs once the nitrogen dioxide has formed.

+Conversion of nitric oxide

-Stage two encompasses two reactions and is carried out in an absorption apparatus containing water.
-Initially nitric oxide is oxidized again to yield nitrogen dioxide (nitrogen(IV) oxide).
-This gas is then readily absorbed by the water, yielding the desired product (nitric acid, albeit in a dilute form), while reducing a portion of it back to nitric oxide:
+Stage two encompasses the absorption of nitrous oxides in water and is carried out in an absorption apparatus, a plate column containing water.
+This gas is then readily absorbed by the water, yielding the desired product (nitric acid in a dilute form), while reducing a portion of it back to nitric oxide: